damccull/sublimetext-SolarizedToggle/README.md

 Why use this plugin?
 Instead of having to manually click Preferences->Color Scheme->Some Colors, you can simply press F12 (CMD+F12 on OSX) in order to toggle between two themes.
 If you enable the theme switcher, you can also easily toggle between themes that compliment your color schemes.

+##New features in this version
+* Font switching - You can now toggle the font between two different fonts.
+It changes along with the theme and color scheme.
+* Command Pallete - You can now use the command palette to toggle, or open the default and user settings files.

 Contribute to this code:
 * Fork the project, write a patch, submit a pull request.
 * Reporting issues or request features in the Issues tab.